waterlinked/blueos-ugps-extension/readme.md

     * the autopilot should send corresponding `GPS_RAW_INT` messages to the topside computer (QGroundControl)
     * the autopilot sends regular `GLOBAL_POSITION_INT` messages to the topside computer with its filtered position estimates
 * forwards topside position from UGPS Topside to UDP port `14401` with NMEA to be received by QGroundControl.
+    * This feature is **experimental** and does not work reliably with all version of QGroundControl.

 If you do not have access to a UGPS system, you can use UGPS_HOST=https://demo.waterlinked.com , which simulates a UGPS system with its API.